 - TinkerCad – Web based CAD tool (Free)

 - Blender – Free modeling / sculpting tool for organic shapes.

-- If you are unable to install Arduino or above software packages, or having problems, volunteers or other Makers will be able to help you.
+- If you are unable to install any of the above software packages, or having problems, volunteers or other Makers will be able to help you.